CGBio-Lab/Mex-acral-exomes-transcriptomes/Acral_melanoma_exome_copy_number_alterations.md

 To identify significant regions altered by copy number alteration we used the tool GISTIC2 using as input one sample per patient (giving preference to primary tumors when available).

+To scrutinize the presence of deletions in previously known tumor suppressors NF1 and CDKN2A we used CNVkit to call copy number alterations against a pooled reference generated from the highest quality normal samples (as recommended by the authors) and generated bin level and segmented level log2 ratios.
+We calculated the log2 ratio estimated for homozygous deletions for each sample based on ASCAT's estimation of ploidy and purity and used specific criteria based on this data to decide if there was a presence of a homozygous deletion or not.

 ## Identifying significant peaks with GISTIC2

 We generated GISTIC2 input file using ASCAT segmentation data outputs and formatting as instructed in GISTIC2 documentation.